-Health Insurance in New Zealand for Expats
+Health Insurance in New Zealand for Expats, Immigrants and Resident Foreigners

 - The flexibility to tailor a plan to suit your individual needs

-- Access to Cigna Global’s network of trusted hospitals, clinics, and doctors
+- Access to Cigna Global’s trusted network of hospitals and doctors

 - The convenience and confidence of 24/7/365 customer service

-Health Insurance for US Citizens living in New Zealand
+Health Insurance for US Citizens Living in New Zealand

 - Premium Benefits, Coverage and Service